Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 In pursuit of this goal, he says, you should reconceptualize the early stages of your ad campaign.
 The early part of the campaign is “meant to develop your baseline and to collect data.”
 Once you’ve done that, you can start more effective targeting and see better response.

-Sophia Pollock, paid social account manager at Power Digital Marketing, pointed out the importance of continuous testing.
+Sophia Pollock, paid social account manager at Power Digital Marketing, pointed out the importance of continuous testing and tracking with a social media dashboard software.
 “This can be testing your creative, messaging, targeting, placements or optimization,” she says.

 Here’s the process that she uses: